DavidHu0921/ClassBoxForCityDLUT/README.md

 # ClassBoxForCityDLUT
-City Institute Assistant for iOS
+City Institute(Dalian University of Technology) Assistant for iOS

 Run "pod install"/"pod update" before you build this project.